datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 when,
 and what comment (called a **log message**) they wrote for the change.

+Note that when you run `git log`, its output is automatically sent to a paging program: press spacebar to page down through the log and 'q' to quit.

 <hr>

 You are in the directory `dental`, which is a Git repository.
-Use a single Git command (*without* the `-C` option) to view the repository's history.
+Use a single Git command to view the repository's history.
-What is the message on the very first entry in the log (which is displayed last)?
+What is the message on the chronologically earliest entry in the log (which is displayed last)?

 *** =instructions